 This can’t be said enough: No one gender identity needs (or should use) fat burners more than another.
 And that being said, even the best fat burners aren’t a necessary supplement for weight loss — they don’t have a ton of research, and some even include some sketchy ingredients.
-We firmly believe that diet and exercise should be your priority if you have fat-loss goals.
+“A sustainable approach to fat loss necessitates a blend of nutrition, exercise, and lifestyle adjustments,” says Dr. Christopher Mohr, PhD, RD.

 But, we know that some athletes are still going to give fat burner supplements a try.
 So, our team of personal trainers and athletes wanted to offer the safest products possible.
-After looking at a number of supplements, with the help of an RD, we’ve gathered the best fat burners for women (or any athlete, for that matter).
+After looking at a number of supplements, with the help of an RD and our expert-developed supplement testing methodology, we’ve gathered the best fat burners for women (or any athlete, for that matter).
+We analyzed each fat burner based on a number of criteria, including:

 The Best Fat Burners for Women

-- The Best Fat Burner for Women Overall: Transparent Labs Recomp
+- Best Fat Burner for Women Overall: Transparent Labs Recomp

 - Best Thermogenic Fat Burner for Women: Jacked Factory Burn-XT